-Immigration Project Social Media and Online Technology Policy as of May 12, 2016:
+Immigration Project Social Media and Online Technology Policy as of March 20, 2018:

 - Expand and strengthen the Immigration Project (IP) mission to improve access to affordable, high quality immigrant legal services in downstate Illinois

 At the core of IP’s communications strategy is a strong, clearly articulated website at www.immigrationproject.org.
 To strengthen our online presence, the IP website also currently interacts with other online communications platforms including Facebook, Linkedin and Twitter.
 Other platforms may include, but are not limited to, Youtube, radio, blogs, and podcasts.
 These online venues enable IP to engage various audiences by facilitating conversation, awareness, and action about the work of the the IP and issues related to immigration legal services in downstate Illinois.